The 1975 at Brixton Academy

 The name of the band is The 1975, but it seems that these young boys misunderstood the decade; it should be The 1985, as the band sounds more like a mix between Cindy Lauper, Phil Collins (all the ballads sound like In the Air Tonight, seriously) with a twist from the contemporary Klaxons and Vampire Weekend – especially in their precise upbeat guitar sound.
 This band’s biggest problem is that there is a general feeling of similarity across all their tracks, which penalises the whole experience.
 Nevertheless, this Mancunian alt-rock has nice moments, such as from the three tracks Chocolate, Sex, and Girls, and the good Heart Out – when the saxophone enters the sound improves, but it is not enough to justify the hype.

-For further information about The 1975 and future events visit here.
+For further information and future events visit The 1975’s website here.

 Watch the video for Girls here: